-Deck size: If you spend about $1000 or more, you can expect a slightly larger (like 20″ x 60″) trade belt than this OMA 5925CAI treadmill.
+Deck size: If you spend about $1000 or more, you can expect a slightly larger (20″ x 60″) trade belt than this OMA 5925CAI treadmill.
 However, it could be fine for beginner runners.

-Warranty: Although this treadmill is protected with a pretty good warranty life, you may find some treadmills (Horizon T202) more extended warranty period.
+Warranty: Although this treadmill is protected with a pretty good warranty life, you may find some treadmills (Horizon T202) more extended warranty periods.

 - You’re a casual walker and beginner runner.

-- You want a short foldable treadmill at about $1000 budget.
+- You want a short foldable treadmill at about a $1000 budget.

-- You want extra motivation to push yourself as this treadmill offers you a wide variety of programs.
+- You want extra motivation to push yourself, as this treadmill offers various programs.

 - The user weight capacity and deck size match your needs.